COSC481W-2020Fall/IndividualTasks/stattracker.md

+## week of Nov.
+2 - Nov.
+9
+### Tristan
+- [ ] Condense current deck to show number of copies of each card.

+### Demenic
+- [ ] Clean up Data Input Page so that you can add champions one at a time instead of having them there all on load.

+### Kris
+- [ ] Set up the database so it's not modified locally?
+(Look into moving it to mySql?)

 ## week of Oct.
 26 - Nov.
 2
 ### Kris
 - [x] Set up a method to add a new deck to users own list of decks to database